-In-home delivery guaranteed by Tempur Pedic.
+- In-home delivery guaranteed by Tempur Pedic.

-Although Tempur Pedics are generally expensive (a queen Luxe Breeze costs $4499), the company offers discounts which can help you save up to 30% on certain sizes of the Luxe Breeze.
+Although Tempur Pedics are generally expensive (a queen Luxe Breeze costs $5399), the company offers discounts that can help you save up to 30% on certain sizes of the Luxe Breeze.

 Nolah Original vs. Tempur Pedic Mattress Comparison

 Below is our comprehensive side-by-side comparison of the Nolah Original vs. Tempur Pedic mattress.